alac88/imperial_group_project_aleth/README.md

   --test                                  Testing mode; disable PoW and provide test rpc interface --ethploit                              Ethploit mode; enables detection of potential exploitation (default: off) --config <file>                         Configure specialised blockchain using given JSON information

   --ipc                                   Enable IPC server (default: on) --ipcpath <path>                        Set .ipc socket path (default: data directory) --no-ipc                                Disable IPC server --admin <password>                      Specify admin session key for JSON-RPC (default: auto-generated and printed at start-up)
-  -K [ --kill ]                           Kill the blockchain first -R [ --rebuild ]                        Rebuild the blockchain from the existing database --rescue                                Attempt to rescue a corrupt database
+  -K [ --kill ]                           Kill the blockchain first.
+This will remove all blocks and state.
+  -R [ --rebuild ]                        Rebuild the blockchain from the existing database.
+This involves reimporting all blocks and will probably take a
+                                          while.
+  --rescue                                Attempt to rescue a corrupt database

   --import-presale <file>                 Import a pre-sale key; you'll need to specify the password to this key -s [ --import-secret ] <secret>         Import a secret key into the key store -S [ --import-session-secret ] <secret> Import a secret session into the key store --master <password>                     Give the master password for the key store; use --master "" to show a prompt --password <password>                   Give a password for a private key

 CLIENT TRANSACTING:
   --ask <wei>            Set the minimum ask gas price under which no transaction will be mined (default: 20000000000) --bid <wei>            Set the bid gas price to pay for transactions (default: 20000000000) --unsafe-transactions  Allow all transactions to proceed without verification; EXTREMELY UNSAFE

 CLIENT NETWORKING:
   -b [ --bootstrap ]              Connect to the default Ethereum peer servers (default unless --no-discovery used) --no-bootstrap                  Do not connect to the default Ethereum peer servers (default only when --no-discovery is used)